vuxcode/we1-project-Raad1028/bug-list.md

 1. [Solved 2024-04-12] Margin inbetween sidebar buttons: *When adding a new sidebar button, there is an automatic empty space of ~5 pixels between them.
 Through troubleshooting, it seems to be related to inline-blocks*

-2. Margin inbetween sidebar buttons issue reintroduced when sidebar is extended: *When sidebar is extended there is an automatic empty space of ~5 pixels between the buttons.
+2. [Solved 2024-04-18] Margin inbetween sidebar buttons issue reintroduced when sidebar is extended: *When sidebar is extended there is an automatic empty space of ~5 pixels between the buttons.
 This issue was resolved earlier when the sidebar didnt have an extend button.*
+    * Solution: Made most elements into flex instead of inline blocks, so far I feel like the flex elements are easier to control.